DLR-SC/django-prov/README.rst

 1. Provide a configuration, e.g. via your settings.py.

-   - Define Namespaces, Output path and formats.
+   - Define namespaces, output path and formats.
    - Define the models that you want to track, either as entities or agents.
 The ProvenanceGenerator will then use `Djangos built-in signals`_ to record changes of your models objects in the database.

 2. Define activities that you want to track.